Batchelor, Northern Territory: Economy

 The town is an entry point for travellers to Litchfield National Park which attracts approximately 280,000 visitors annually.
-Seven rangers of the Northern Territory Parks and Wildlife Service and the Litchfield National Park office are based in the town.
-As the town is situated on the only all weather access road to the park, a number of accommodation options are available as well as services including mechanical repairs and a supermarket.
+Seven rangers of the Parks & Wildlife Commission and the Litchfield National Park office are based in the town.
+The town is situated on one of two all—weather access roads to the park and a number of accommodation options are available as well as services including mechanical repairs and a supermarket.
 There are a number of attractions in the town area for visitors travelling between Darwin and Litchfield Park including a museum, cultural centre, butterfly sanctuary and miniature replica of Karlstein Castle.
 The airfield also offers scenic flights and sky diving for visitors.

 In 2011, it was announced that the Windy Hills Australian Game Meat company has signed an agreement to re-open and operate the Batchelor abattoirs to process cattle, buffalo and camel meats over an initial period of five years.
 The abattoirs previously contributed significantly to the local economy and jobs market, but have been closed in recent years due to unfavourable industry conditions.

 Mining company Compass Resources applied in 2005 to commence mining operations on the Browns Oxide project site adjacent to the former Rum Jungle mine, 7 km north of Batchelor.
 While approval was granted for this project in 2006, the company was placed in voluntary administration in 2009.
 The future of the project is now in doubt.